Alexandre Cirilo

 _, own, win = [[*map(int, x.split())] for x in result.groups()]

-πŸ’‘ Tip: the groups() method returns a tuple containing all the subgroups of the match.
+πŸ’‘ Tip: The groups() method returns a tuple containing all the subgroups of the match.

 1. Find intersection: Now we only need to find the number of digits present in both sets (i.e. owned and winning) and subtract 1 to it (explained below).